Relief & Rehabilitation of the Disabled

 - Income Generation Programmes

-Partner Organization & MediatorPartner Organisations Local Partner Organisations are the backbone of the assistance programme of the Liliane Foundation.
-Cooperation with Partner Organisations and their mediators is essential for the qualitative development and continuity of the assistance to children and youngsters with disabilities.
-Partner organisations include:
+Local POs are the backbone of CHAI’s work with/for CwDs.
+Their mediators are essential for the qualitative development and continuity of the assistance to children and youngsters with disabilities.
+The POs include: